France-Travail/happy_vllm/docs/endpoints/tokenizer.md

 ### decode (POST)

 Decodes the given token ids.
-The input is of the form :
+The format of the input is as follows :

 ```
 {